 With snow sneaking into our boots and the muddy trail becoming more slippery by the minute, we marched on through the white wonderland.
 Pausing only to admire the beautiful, vibrant fall colors contrasting starkly against the powdery white.

 There were several huts along the route, none of which were open.
 During the summer months, I can imagine a busier trail but for now, in October, we were the sole hikers.
-The huts presented only an opportunity for a piece of chocolate we had carried up while sat on the doorstep instead of a warm coffee or slice of pie inside with the heater blaring.
+The huts presented only an opportunity for a piece of chocolate we had carried up while sitting on the doorstep instead of a warm coffee or slice of pie inside with the heater blaring.

 A steep climb up the hill leads you to a door in the wall, which apparently opens up to a bunker.
 Mark, our guide tells us that Switzerland has enough bunkers around the country that it is capable of housing every single citizen in a bunker should the need arise.
 Here you will find a split in the trail.
 Continue to the right and follow the Golrosa sign at this point.

 After the bunker, we made the last few steps to the top of the ridge to reveal a snowy valley with an incredible ridge on the other side.
 That ridge on the other side was our destination and we could, for the first time, see Gamsluggen.
 It was probably the most scenic section of the trail and the snow was quite deep in parts after the fresh snowfall the night before.